slsa-framework/slsa/docs/spec/draft/source-requirements.md

 #### Revisions are immutable and uniquely identifiable

 This requirement ensures that a consumer can determine that the source revision they have is the same as a canonical revision.
-The combination of SCP and VCS MUST provide a deterministic way to identify a particular revision.
+The SCS MUST provide a deterministic way to identify a particular revision.

 Virtually all modern tools provide this guarantee via a combination of the repository ID and revision ID.

 ##### Repository IDs

-The repository ID is generated by the SCP and MUST be unique in the context of that instance of the SCP.
+The repository ID is defined by the SCS and MUST be unique in the context of that instance of the SCS.

 ##### Revision IDs

 When the revision ID is a digest of the content of the revision (as in git) nothing more is needed.
-When the revision ID is a number or otherwise not a digest, then the SCP and VCS MUST document how the immutability of the revision is established.
+When the revision ID is a number or otherwise not a digest, then the SCS MUST document how the immutability of the revision is established.
 The same revision ID MAY be present in multiple repositories.
 See also [Use cases for non-cryptographic, immutable, digests](https://github.com/in-toto/attestation/blob/main/spec/v1/digest_set.md#use-cases-for-non-cryptographic-immutable-digests).